opendataby/website/README.md

 Whatever method you use just remember - get the most recent version of the stuff you what to change from Git first and import it to Drupal.

+## Build process

+Both `dev` and `master` branches are being built regularly with Phing.
+All the build steps and process can be seen and modified in `build.xml`